One of the most well-known rules of photographic composition and one of the most important things you’ll learn in photography is the rule of thirds.

 You can imagine this grid while you’re peering through your viewfinder.
 Or, you can use the LCD that’s used to frame the shot you’re about to take.

-Better yet, this rule is so popular, that most digital cameras come with a rule of thirds grid overlay that you can enable while you’re taking pictures.
+Better yet, this rule is so popular, that most digital cameras come with a rule of thirds grid overlay.
+So you can enable while you’re taking pictures.

 This grid will help you position the elements in your shot and frame the most important parts of your photo.
 Basically, the rule of thirds states that if you place the main subject of your photo in the top, bottom, left, or right sections of the grid, you’ll snap a perfect picture every time.